High Order Semi-implicit WENO Schemes for All Mach Full Euler System of Gas Dynamics: Numerical Tests

 The second one is the Configuration 5 in \cite{lax1998} with four contact discontinuities, where the initial data are

 We take mesh size $N_x\times N_y=400\times 400$.
-For this example, three different approaches are compared to the reference solution.
-The first one is our main approach, which is splitting by taking $\alpha=1$ in \eqref{Hfu}, using both spatial discretizations $\nabla_{CW}$ and $\nabla_{W}$ described in Section \ref{ssec: spatial} (``A1"); another one uses the same splitting, but replaces $\nabla_{CW}$ all by $\nabla_{W}$ (``A2"); the third one is no splitting, namely, we take $\alpha=0$ in \eqref{Hfu} and only $\nabla_{W}$ is used (``A3").
+For this example, {four different approaches are compared to the reference solution.
+The first one is our main approach, which is splitting by taking $\alpha=1$ in \eqref{Hfu}, using both spatial discretizations $\nabla_{CW}$ and $\nabla_{W}$ described in Section \ref{ssec: spatial} (``A1"); another one uses the same splitting, but replaces $\nabla_{CW}$ all by $\nabla_{W}$ (``A2"); the third one is no splitting, namely, we take $\alpha=0$ in \eqref{Hfu} and only $\nabla_{W}$ is used (``A3"); the last one is the ``S2T2'' scheme using the same approach as ``A1''.
 In Fig. \ref{2dshock1}, we show the surface plots of the density at $T=0.8$ for the initial data \eqref{shock2d1}.
 We can see that the solution of A1 is the closest to the reference solution and no obvious oscillations are observed.
 For the other two approaches A2 and A3, the solutions do not perform well, numerical oscillations can be clearly seen in the middle region.
+The result of the 2nd order ``S2T2'' scheme is close to ``A1'', but it has poorer resolutions.
 We also show the cutting plots along two different lines.
-A1 approach is observed to perform better than the A2 and A3 approaches.
+A1 approach is observed to perform better than the A2 and A3 approaches, and ``S2T2'' is in between but a little closer to ``A1'', which show the importance of characteristic reconstructions.
 In Fig. \ref{2dshock2}, we present same results for the 2D Riemann initial data \eqref{shock2d2} at $T=0.23$.
-Similar observations can be made.
+Similar observations can be made.}

 \end{exa}

 \begin{exa} (Gresho vortex \cite{noelle2014weakly,BoRuSc18,boscarino2019high}.)
 This is the time-dependent rotational Gresho vortex problem for the full Euler system.
 Initially a vortex is centered at $(x_0,y_0)=(0.5,0.5)$ with radius $R=0.4$ in the domain $[0,1]^2$.
 The initial background state is set as: $\rho_\infty = 1, \,\, {\bf{u}}_\infty =(u_\infty,0), \,\, p_\infty=1, \,\,c_\infty=\sqrt{\gamma p_\infty/\rho_\infty} = \sqrt{\gamma}. $ The transverse velocity for the vortex is given by